hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 The "quasi-mapping" approach utilized by Salmon **requires a transcriptome reference index** to determine the position and orientation information for where the fragments best map prior to quantification [[2](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].
 The reference index essentially provides the transcriptome in a format that is **easily and rapidly searchable**.
 Therefore, it will allow us to quickly find the positions in the transcriptome where each of the reads originated.

-> **NOTE:** Since we are searching against only the transcripts (transcriptome), Salmon would not be the appropriate tool to use if trying to detect **novel genes or isoforms, intron retention events, or other methods that require a well annotated whole genome instead of only the transcriptome**.
+> **NOTE:** Since we are searching against only the transcripts (transcriptome), Salmon would not be the appropriate tool to use if trying to detect **novel genes or isoforms or other methods that require a well annotated whole genome instead of only the transcriptome**.

 <p align="center">
 <img src="../img/salmon_workflow_subset.png" width="300">